michael-rubel/laravel-enhanced-container/README.md

 The result will be `true` despite the method is missing in `UserService`.
 If you put the same method in the `UserService`, it will fetch the result from the service itself.

-- Note: if you use `PHPStan/Larastan` you'll need to add the `@method` docblock to the service to make it static-analyzable, otherwise it will return the error that the method doesn't exist in the class.
+- Note: if you use `PHPStan/Larastan` you'll need to add the `@method` docblock to the service to make it static-analyzable, otherwise it will return an error that the method doesn't exist in the class.

 ## Testing